ryanlow64/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find deals by providing search criteria (property name, buyer name, seller name, or status).
+1. User requests to find deals by providing search criteria (property name, buyer name, seller name, status, price above, or price below).
 2. System displays a list of deals matching the criteria.

 **Use case ends.**